 The 36th hole was the first time I pulled out driver because I felt it should – I lost my golf ball and made a double bogey.
 The lesson – find something that works and stick to it.
 Golf is about getting the ball in the hole, not about looking like ‘a proper player’.

 Do I need to change my golf swing to break 80?

 Great golf coaching is about helping a player build a great golf swing that works for them.
-There is no such thing as the perfect golf swing, however having a sound golf stance really improves a player’s chance of striking the ball well and more consistently.
-Also, your golf grip is the biggest determinant of your club face angle at impact, and your resulting accuracy.
-Players who have days where they loose shots 40 yards left or right rarely have good fundamentals in place.
+There is no such thing as the perfect golf swing, however, having a sound golf stance really improves a player’s chance of striking the ball well and more consistently.
+Also, your golf grip is the biggest determinant of your clubface angle at impact and your resulting accuracy.
+Players who have days where they lose shots 40 yards left or right rarely have good fundamentals in place.

 I very much doubt you will need a swing re-vamp, but if you can find a great local PGA pro they should be able to guide you to becoming a more consistent player.
 You can coach yourself, but I still feel an extra pair of eyes is handy.

 When looking for a coach try to find someone that makes the game seem simpler, not more complicated.
 A good pro should be able to explain how a swing change will help your performance, explain what bad shots you may hit during practice and give you some useful ways to work on your swing mechanics.

 How to break 80 on the golf course